+Affordability: People benefit from being able to afford housing within their community.

+• Affordability

-Affordability: People benefit from being able to afford housing Public space: Spaces open to all are important in bringing within their community. people together.
-The indicator includes: The indicator includes: • Affordability • Distance to nearest community centre (m) • Distance to nearest playground (m) Further detail - The average house price within the community on all residential properties sold since 2016, divided by the average Further detail - Distance is measured from the outer boundary of household income of the community.
-A larger score demonstrates the locale to the nearest public spaces, with a value of 0 if contained 'less affordability'.
-Figures are unavailable for Northern Ireland and within the community.
+Further detail - The average house price within the community on all residential properties sold since 2016, divided by the average household income of the community.
+A larger score demonstrates 'less affordability'.
+Figures are unavailable for Northern Ireland and Scotland.